-Vetrano’s family, including her parents Cathy and Phil Vetrano, have gone one step further and created a GoFundMe Web page, quickly generating contributions.
+Vetrano’s family, including her parents Cathy and Phil Vetrano, went one step further and created a GoFundMe, quickly generating contributions.

 On Aug.
-16, Vetrano’s friends and family gathered to retrace her steps, in what her father, Phil Vetrano, called on the GoFundMe page “the train of tears.”
-He said it was the first of many events to honor her life.
+16, 2016, Vetrano’s friends and family gathered to retrace her steps.
+Her father said it was the first of many events to honor her life.

-“2 weeks ago today started out like any other day.
+“Two weeks ago today started out like any other day.
 I love you daddy, c u later.
 You 2 baby have a great day at work,” he wrote.
 “A few short hrs later my life would forever change.”